robertwtucker/kafka2scaler/README.md

 > bin\windows\kafka-console-producer.bat --broker-list localhost:9092 --topic inspire
 ```

 This starts Kafka's *Console Producer*.
 Anything typed on the line will be sent to our topic on the Kafka server.
-At the prompt, type in a fictitions JSON payload and hit `Enter` to send it:
+At the prompt, type in a fictitious JSON payload and hit `Enter` to send it:

 ```
 > {"data":{"name":"foo","value":"blah"}}